Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 So, how does hair grow?
 Hair grows in your skin out of follicles like a plant growing from a root, which comprises protein-containing cells.

-In your scalp, you have blood vessels that feed the root, creating more cells to form more hair, leading to growth.
+In your scalp, you have blood vessels that supply the root, stimulating the growth of more cells to form new hair, leading to increased growth.
 The hair pushes up through the skin and passes through an oil gland to keep it shiny and soft.

-It can also become greasy at times, and you must wash your hair regularly.
-Once the hair pokes through the skin, it is dead and helps to get a haircut.
+It can also become greasy at times, so it’s essential to wash your hair regularly.
+Once the hair pokes through the skin, it is dead and can be easily cut.

 Furthermore, the rest of the hair on the body goes through the same process.
 However, the difference is that your body’s hair cycle lasts only a month and does not grow as long as the hair on the head.

-On the other hand, the hair on the scalp grows .4 mm a day or six inches a year, and hair shedding is random.
+On the other hand, the hair on the scalp grows approximately 0.4 mm a day, or about six inches a year, and hair shedding is a random process.

 Is Hair Growth Genetic?